MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/ios-install.md

 >
 > As with any pre-release solution, remember to exercise caution when determining the target population for your deployments.

-During Public Preview, Microsoft Defender ATP for iOS will be available on TestFlight (Apple's Beta testing platform).
-End-users can directly deploy the app from TestFlight.
+Microsoft Defender ATP is be available on the Apple App store.

 Deployment devices need to be enrolled on Intune Company portal.
 Refer to [Enroll your